simeonradivoev/echo-unity/README.md

 ![](https://img.itch.zone/aW1hZ2UvMjc1ODMzNS8xNjQ2MDA4OC5wbmc=/original/Qw1Q%2Fw.png)
 ![](https://img.itch.zone/aW1hZ2UvMjc1ODMzNS8xNjQ2MDA5MS5wbmc=/original/aiV0RC.png)

+# Using In your projects

+The code is separated into 3 portions, the player essential mechanics, the UI and the interactions.
+They should for the most part work on their own.
+The only essential one is the player mechanics.
+I made a minimal scene that has only the player controller, since the demo scene has a lot more code that isn't related to the player.

+Built using Unity 2022.3.13f1.
+Project files are included for quicker setup, but VR settings are specific for the quest 2 and windows

 # Contributing 🤝

 I didn't have time to implement all the features.
 Check out the issues to see what features are missing and need to be implemented or improved.
 Adding more sounds is always a bonus.